top of page

 Importantly, a specific diagnosis may provide access to support organizations that connect families with the same genetic diagnosis.

-Organizations such as the Rare Epilepsy Network (REN) contain a community of 150+ members and partners which provides opportunities for families to find gene/diagnosis-specific rare epilepsy organizations and gain information, education, support, research opportunities, and community.
+Organizations such as the Rare Epilepsy Network (REN) contain a community of hundreds of rare epilepsy organizations which provides opportunities for families to find gene/diagnosis-specific communities and gain information, education, research opportunities, and support.

 With epilepsy, there is a saying that “time is brain” and genetic testing results may have a direct effect on an individual’s medical care.
 A clinical workup for an individual with seizures commonly consists of an in-depth clinical intake and performing EEGs and MRIs.
 This is often followed by trying a single medicine or combination of anti-seizure medications (ASMs).
 These standards of care are valuable, but individuals and families should advocate for genetic testing to be included in an early workup.
 Although genetic testing is endorsed by professional medical societies, genetic testing is not always offered or accessible.
 See Section on Where to Find Genetic Testing.